Usbac/wolff/docs/stdlib.md

 isInt(1);
 ```

-Both of the calls showed above will return true.
+Both of the calls showed above will return `true`.

 ### Is float